-Pulmonary physiotherapy - more than breathing exercises and expectoration
+Respiratory physiotherapy - it is more than breathing exercises and expectoration

-This article was prepared by experts in the field of pulmonary rehabilitation - Dr. Agnieszka Lewko and Dr. Anna Pyszora.
-It discusses the scope of such practices in the context of current scientific evidence and is based on latest clinical recommendations.
+This article was prepared by experts in the field of respiratory physiotherapy - Dr. Agnieszka Lewko and Dr. Anna Pyszora.
+It discusses the scope of such practices in the context of current scientific evidence and latest clinical recommendations.

-Physiotherapy incorporates various branches of medicine, i.a. neurology, orthopaedics, traumatology or cardiology.
-In some countries, pulmonary physiotherapy is perceived as one of the three most important branches, while in other countries it is still undervalued.
-Pulmonary rehabilitation is commonly associated with clearing the bronchial tree, postural drainage or breathing exercises.
-However, these methods only constitute a fragment of its therapeutic scope and pulmonary physiotherapy is in fact much more!
+Physiotherapy incorporates various branches of clinical specialism, e.g. neurology, trauma and orthopaedics or cardiology.
+In some countries, respiratory physiotherapy is one of the three most important areas of physiotherapy, while in other countries it is still undervalued.

-Physiotherapists who specialize in this field work with e.g. thoracic surgery patients, people suffering for neuromuscular diseases with ineffective cough and insufficient ventilation, patients with ventilation disorders during exacerbations of chronic diseases, patients supported by mechanical ventilation in intensive care units, patients hospitalized due to acute course of pulmonary/bronchial infections in all ages, including children.
-Physiotherapists also play an important role in the recovery of patients affected by functional disorders of the respiratory system, e.g. hyperventilation syndrome or hypoventilation in advanced obesity.
-Pulmonary rehabilitation of neonates with respiratory disorders is also an invaluable branch of this profession.
-This article aims to explain the scope of pulmonary physiotherapy in the context of current medical knowledge and it is based on latest clinical recommendations.
+Respiratory physiotherapy is commonly associated with airway clearance techniques, postural drainage or breathing exercises.
+However, these techniques only constitute a fragment of its therapeutic scope and respiratory physiotherapy is de facto much more!
+Physiotherapists who specialize in this field work with range of people e.g. after thoracic surgery, with ineffective cough or ventilation due to neuromuscular diseases or spinal cord, with ventilation dysfunction during exacerbations of chronic diseases, mechanically ventilated in intensive care units, hospitalized due to pneumonia or acute airway infections in all ages (including children).
+Physiotherapists also play an important role in the management of patients with functional disorders of the respiratory system, e.g. hyperventilation syndrome or hypoventilation in advanced obesity.
+Respiratory physiotherapy is also invaluable for neonates with respiratory dysfunction.
+This article aims to explain the scope of respiratory physiotherapy in the context of current medical knowledge and latest clinical recommendations.

-More than patients with pulmonary diseases
+Not just patients with pulmonary diseases

 The general goal of physiotherapy is to provide an optimal level of physical and emotional functioning for patients in all phases of disease process [1].
-This principle applies to early period after the diagnosis, both acute and chronic conditions (during stabilization and exacerbation), as well as to the last stages of a patient's life.
-Pulmonary physiotherapy is used in intensive care units [2], on hospital wards, in outpatient clinics and increasingly at patients' homes [1, 3].
-Pulmonary physiotherapists are responsible for comprehensive subjective and objective examination of a patient, paying special attention to the respiratory system.
-The process of clinical reasoning involves careful analysis of obtained results with consideration of a patient's individual plan - which should be created in accordance with his or her individual needs, resulting from e.g. psychosocial circumstances.
+This principle applies to the early period after the diagnosis, both in acute and chronic conditions (when stable and during exacerbation), as well as at the end of a patient's life.
+Respiratory Physiotherapists practice in intensive care units [2], on hospital wards, in outpatient clinics and increasingly in the community [1,3].
+Respiratory physiotherapists are responsible for comprehensive subjective and objective patient assessment, in relation to the respiratory and other systems.
+The process of clinical reasoning involves careful analysis of assessment findings and consideration of patients' goals based on their individual needs ad including consideration of psycho-social elements.
+This enables to plan effective and safe physiotherapeutic intervention.

-Such proceeding enables to plan effective and safe physiotherapeutic intervention.
+It is important to emphasise that respiratory physiotherapy does not limit itself to treating only patients with pulmonary conditions.
+Naturally, this specialty of physiotherapy is crucial in comprehensive treatment of patients living with diseases such as cystic fibrosis (CF), chronic obstructive pulmonary disease (COPD), asthma, bronchiectasis or pulmonary fibrosis.
+In therapy of the above-mentioned groups of patients, implementation of the following methods plays an essential role: airway clearance techniques (called "chest therapy" in literature), non-invasive ventilation (both in exacerbations during hospitalization and at home), ambulatory oxygen therapy or, physical training as a part of pulmonary rehabilitation programmes.

-It shall be emphasized that pulmonary physiotherapy does not limit itself to treating only patients with pulmonological conditions.
-Naturally, this specialty is crucial for recovery of patients suffering from diseases such as cystic fibrosis, chronic obstructive pulmonary disease (COPD), asthma, bronchiectasis or pulmonary fibrosis.
-In therapy of the above-mentioned groups of patients, implementation of the following methods plays an essential role: airway clearance techniques (defined as "chest therapy" in scientific literature), non-invasive ventilation (both in exacerbations during hospitalization and at home), oxygen therapy on exertion, physical training in accordance with pulmonary rehabilitation programs.
+Furthermore, respiratory physiotherapy is also important in treating other disorders which are associated or may lead to respiratory complication, such as difficulties in expectoration in patients with neuromuscular diseases or spinal cord injuries, patients who have undergone surgical procedures, as well as critically ill or obese patients.

-What is more, pulmonary physiotherapy is also important in treating other conditions with coexisting disorders of the respiratory system, e.g. difficulties in expectoration observed in patients with neuromuscular diseases or spinal cord injuries, patients who underwent surgical procedures, as well as critically ill or obese patients.
-Thorough examination, evaluation of patient and adequate intervention often prevent serious complications which could potentially lead to permanent disability or premature death.
+Appropriate assessment, patient evaluation and adequate intervention often prevent serious complications, which could potentially lead to permanent disability or premature death.